saltysystems/overworld/doc/demo.md

 The callbacks are standard functions that the Overworld application will expect your applictaion to provide, in order to fit the behaviour of an "overworld zone".
-Generally, Overowrld will call your application to handle the fine details of joining and leaving zones, handling remote procedure calls (RPCs) from clients, and advancing the world state (ticks).
+Generally, Overworld will call your application to handle the fine details of joining and leaving zones, handling remote procedure calls (RPCs) from clients, and advancing the world state (ticks).